gt0777/VRCLiveCaptionsMod/README.md

 It's recommended to use the small/lightweight models (for example, vosk-model-small-en-us-0.15) due to the high number of people and latency requirements.

 Once you download a model, extract it to `C:\models` with a friendly name.
-The folder structure must look something like this:
+The folder structure must look something like this (in this example, I have 2 models, one called english-large and another called english-light):

 ```
 C:\